+The application for the 2020 Discover UChicago event will open sometime in the spring of 2020, once the dates for event have been set.
 The application will require you to create an online account.
 Once you have done so, you will be able to select the option to create a new application for Discover UChicago.
 As part of the application, you will be asked to upload several documents; PDF and Word documents are acceptable.
 Specific requirements may vary depending on your programs of interest, and will be described in detail in the application itself.

 Required documents for the application are:

 - A statement describing your current academic and professional goals, as they relate to your interest in graduate study.
 This statement should specifically mention the programs of study at UChicago that you are interested in, and two or three of our faculty members whose work is of particular interest to you.